nkh/bash-rd/README.md

 # DATA STRUCTURES

-Say you have a JSON data structure with embedded new line, you want to see formatted by *jq*.
+Say you have a JSON data structure with embedded new line, you want to see it formatted by *jq*.

 First you'll need a specialized formatter that takes a variable and pass it to *jq*.